 Manufacturers need to find solutions that don’t require consumers – be that shippers, carriers, or otherwise – to reinvest from the bottom up every time technology changes.

 For example, many telematics software and much of today’s connected vehicle technology have shifted away from the equipment itself and into the cloud so that updates can be made via air-wave technology—eliminating the need to reinvest in the next model year-over-year.

-This issue is particularly challenging for electric vehicles.
+This issue is particularly challenging for electric cars and trucks.
 Companies like Tesla, BYD, and Daimler all have models with unique capabilities, but each offers different charging requirements and, therefore, requires different energy infrastructure.
 If these were standardized, the issue of infrastructure would be minimized.

-While the financials, economics, and policies are easy to point to as challenges because of their quantitative nature, simple awareness of how each technology works, plans of action, and their effect on the industry need to be a priority.
+While the financials, economics, and policies are easy to point to as challenges because of their quantitative nature, simple awareness of how each technology works, plans of action to implement, training for truck drivers, and their effect on the industry need to be a priority.
 If investors and key players in the alternative energy landscape do not have appropriate information and education, they are far less likely—if at all—to enter the game.

-Further, educating the public to foster acceptance and reduce unfounded fears is necessary to facilitate engagement with new programs.
+Further, educating the public to foster acceptance and reduce unfounded fears will help facilitate engagement with new programs.
 Because these are technologies that the public will directly interact with on the road, their support has huge staying power when it comes to taking on risk and investing in new technology.